zachmccabe/zachmccabe.github.io/_travel/postcard.md

 ## Practice

 Remember that you're not the first photographer to face these challenges.
+You don't need to have the answers.
 These are things we all have to learn by doing, I think.